lorenzoridolfi9/Api-Rest-Project/README.md

 # Api-Rest-Project
-Api Rest for CRUD operations
+Api Rest for CRUD operations.

 This project is a Java application based on Spring Boot to manage college students and their college journey.